Route of the Postman

 Field Notes

-Echo travels in a soft carrier in the back seat and usually settles once the engine has a rhythm.
-Cashmere gets the hard carrier and the small towel that smells like home.
-Quiet voices at gas stops.
-Pet bowl breaks every couple of hours.
+Echo travels in a soft carrier and settles once the car is moving.
+Cashmere gets the hard carrier with the small towel that smells like home.
+Quiet voices at charging stops.
+Pet bowl breaks at every stop.
+The Tesla’s charging rhythm sets the pace naturally.

 Mid-May in the Pacific Northwest means 60s and 70s in Eugene, spring showers, and a coast that will be colder than optimism predicts.
 Pack the warm layer.
 Bring sunscreen for the Butte.